Newtonian calibrator tests during the Virgo O3 data taking: Improved analytical model

 Keeping only the time dependent terms at twice the rotor frequency up to the fourth order and summing the longitudinal force of both rotor sectors, the total longitudinal force $F_x$ is:

-where the odd terms in $\cos(\beta)$, $\sin(\beta)$, $\epsilon''$ and $\epsilon'''$ have been omitted for clarity reasons since they cancel when integrating over a small volume element of the mirror in next equations.\\ Considering a small element of the rotor and of the mirror respectively with a mass $\text{d}m_{rot} =~\rho_{rot} ~ r \text{d}r ~\text{d}\psi ~\text{d}b' $ and $\text{d}m_{mir} = \rho_{mir} ~ r' \text{d}r' ~\text{d}\beta ~\text{d}x' $, the mass of a rotor sector and of the mirror are:
+where the odd terms in $\cos(\beta)$, $\sin(\beta)$, $\epsilon''$ and $\epsilon'''$ have been omitted for clarity reasons since they cancel when integrating over a small volume element of the mirror in next equations.\\ Considering a small element of the rotor and of the mirror respectively with a mass $\text{d}m_{rot}~ =~ \rho_{rot} ~ r \text{d}r ~\text{d}\psi ~\text{d}b' $ and $\text{d}m_{mir} = \rho_{mir} ~ r' \text{d}r' ~\text{d}\beta ~\text{d}x' $, the mass of a rotor sector and of the mirror are:

-It is then possible to obtain the total longitudinal force for an extended rotor and an extended mirror by integrating Eq. \ref{eq:4} using Eq. \ref{eq:5} and Eq. \ref{eq:6}.
+It is then possible to obtain the total longitudinal force for an extended rotor and an extended mirror by integrating equation \ref{eq:4} using equations \ref{eq:5} and \ref{eq:6}.
 Since the amplitude of an Advanced Virgo mirror motion follows a free test mass response above the resonance frequency of the suspension ($f\gg 0.6~$Hz), it is expressed as:

 where $f_{2rot} = 2 f_{rot}$ with $f_{rot}$ the rotor frequency.\\ The resulting amplitude is thus: